PoodleSlayer/StreamLabsScripts/GameCommands/README.md

 Some games will detect automated keyboard inputs and consider this as a cheat or hack. **DO NOT** attempt to use this script with modern games with cheat detection or otherwise exploit automated inputs (like making macros).
 This is purely meant to be for fun with older games to do things like quickly enter a cheat code or provide some input to mess with the streamer.
 Be smart about what games you use this with!

+Also, if using the delayed input setting, this script attempts to [disable the user's keyboard temporarily](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-blockinput) while the virtual keys are input.
+This is not ideal but is the only way I could think to get around games that require a slower input (probably based on engine update loop speeds).
+However, if I am reading Microsoft's documentation correctly, this seems relatively easy to recover from should anything go wrong.
+Ctrl+Alt+Del will still work so you can just kill the program, and if the script crashes while the input is blocked for some reason then the block should just be released.
+Regardless: **use at your own discretion!**

 ## Command Usage

 In the included `command_list.json` file you can add commands you wish to use with this script.
 The example commands included are in the format of cheat codes for a game like GTA Vice City, where the corresponding input to the game is a single string of letters with no spaces.
 Currently this script is limited to purely alphabetic input (must be only letters, no spaces) but I will probably expand this pretty soon based on needs.